 The following are excerpts from external reviews of my 2016 memoir, HARDBARNED!
 One Man's Quest for Meaningful Work in the American South.
 Click on the publication header to read the full review at each site.
-Awards are noted and linked to here as well.
+Awards and interviews are noted and linked to here as well.

 "A largely resonant, darkly comic remembrance that embodies the struggle between pursuing reliable employment and devoting oneself to one’s passions.
 [Driver's] fraught, often-bumpy journey will strike a chord with many readers—especially college graduates who have labored under the impression that their degrees would, for want of a better phrase, pay off..."

 BOOKLIFE (2017 Quarter-Finalist for BookLife Prize, rated 9.25 of 10 stars)

 "A strong indication of an emerging talent is the ability to make work like barn-hauling interesting.
 Driver's wit and grit are evident in this memoir, and it will be a pleasure to see what he'll produce next."